 - Extremes of relative humidity (RH) are rarely experienced.
-For modelling purposes, a value of 70% RH was adopted; - Mild temperature inversions are likely to occur during at least 20-25% of nights in winter.
-An inversion strength of +30C/100m was adopted in the noise models (as per procedures in the INP, Appendix C).
-Meteorological data from the weather station in Ulan village suggest that winds are predominantly from the northeast under F and G Pasquill-Gifford stability conditions (indicative of potential inversions).
+For modelling purposes, a value of 70% RH was adopted; - Mild temperature inversions (F class Pasquill stability) occur during more than 30% of nights in winter at both locations.
+An inversion strength of +3°C/100m was adopted in the noise models (as per procedures in the INP, Appendix C).
+Meteorological data from the weather station in Ulan village suggest that winds are predominantly from the northeast under F class stability conditions.
 A 2m/s wind from the NE was therefore modelled with the temperature inversion for the Pit 1 assessment.
-At the Rayner weather station, winds coinciding with temperature inversions are predominantly from the southeast, so this drainage wind was modelled with the inversion for assessment of Pits 2 and 3. - Gradient winds are predominantly east-northeasterly in summer and south westerly in winter.
+At the Rayner weather station, winds coinciding with temperature inversions are predominantly from the southeast, so this drainage wind was modelled with the inversion for assessment of Pits 2 and 3. - Gradient winds (vector component up to 3 m/s) are predominantly east-south easterly in summer/autumn and south westerly in winter/spring at both weather stations.
 A wind speed of 3m/s (at 10m above ground level) from each of these directions was modelled to determine the noise impact under each of these 'prevailing' wind conditions.